-- (157) According to data from the Vietnam General Statistics Office and the Vietnam General Department of Customs (2008 calendar year) around 50% of Vietnamese footwear exports are dispatched to the Community market.
-Further, the sampling information received shows that during the RIP the co-operating exporters also sold very large volumes on third country markets. - (158) Sampling returns indicated that the prices achieved by the Vietnamese co-operators on major third country markets were lower than prices prevailing on the Community market.
-This indicated that Vietnamese producers could export larger quantities to the Community. - 4.4.
-Relationship between export prices to third countries and prices in Vietnam - (159) Bearing in mind the low volume of sales made by the exporting producers on the Vietnamese domestic market no meaningful conclusion could be made in respect of this comparison. - 4.5.
-Unused capacities and stocks - (160) All Vietnamese companies in the sample operated a production to order system and therefore their only stocks were of finished goods awaiting despatch.
+- (159) According to data from the Vietnam General Statistics Office and the Vietnam General Department of Customs (2008 calendar year) around 50 % of Vietnamese footwear exports are dispatched to the Union market.
+Further, the sampling information received shows that during the RIP the cooperating exporters also sold very large volumes on third country markets. - (160) Sampling returns indicated that the prices achieved by the Vietnamese co-operators on major third country markets were lower than prices prevailing on the Union market.
+This indicated that Vietnamese producers could export larger quantities to the Union.

+4.4.
+Relationship between export prices to third countries and prices in Vietnam

+(161) Bearing in mind the low volume of sales made by the exporting producers on the Vietnamese domestic market no meaningful conclusion could be made in respect of this comparison.

+4.5.
+Unused capacities and stocks

+(162) All Vietnamese companies in the sample operated a production to order system and therefore their only stocks were of finished goods awaiting despatch.
 The production to order system is employed because the footwear sector has to adapt to new fashions each season based on orders from customers and cannot utilise sales from stocks.
-It is therefore considered that stocks are in this case not a very strong indicator. - (161) The investigation established that unused capacities of all 51 co-operating Vietnamese companies account for about 17% of their total production capacity for footwear.
+It is therefore considered that stocks are in this case not a very strong indicator.

+- (163) The investigation established that unused capacities of all 51 cooperating Vietnamese companies account for about 17 % of their total production capacity for footwear.
 This quantity would correspond to 34 million pairs for the 51 co-operators or around 42 million pairs for all exporting producers.
-The latter figure is around 6% of total Community consumption (as defined in recital (197)). - (162) The likely use of this spare capacity was analysed.
-Given the aforementioned differences between the price levels in the Community and on third country markets, Vietnamese companies are likely to have an incentive to use their spare capacity for exports to the Community.
-This conclusion is supported by the attractiveness of the Community market in terms of its size. - (163) Furthermore, it should be pointed out that the existing assembly lines can be used to produce other kinds of footwear such as STAF and shoes with textile uppers as well as the product concerned.
+The latter figure is around 6 % of total Union consumption (as given in table 3). - (164) The likely use of this spare capacity was analysed.
+Given the aforementioned differences between the price levels in the Union and on third country markets, Vietnamese companies are likely to have an incentive to use their spare capacity for exports to the Union.
+This conclusion is supported by the attractiveness of the Union market in terms of its size. - (165) Furthermore, it should be pointed out that the existing assembly lines can be used to produce other kinds of footwear such as STAF and shoes with textile uppers as well as the product concerned.
 The companies sampled and the other co-operators in Vietnam produced large quantities of footwear which was not the product concerned.
-The current split between production of the product concerned and other footwear depends on the requirements of consumers and the ordering and sourcing policies of the Community importers.
-However should the measures be repealed the Community importers would reassess their sourcing policies and may order a greater proportion of the product concerned from Vietnamese producers.
-This could result in an increase of the quantities of the product concerned exported to the Community.
+The current split between production of the product concerned and other footwear depends on the requirements of consumers and the ordering and sourcing policies of the Union importers.
+However should the measures be repealed the Union importers would reassess their sourcing policies and may order a greater proportion of the product concerned from Vietnamese producers.
+This could result in an increase of the quantities of the product concerned exported to the Union.